addyyang/addyyang.github.io/README.md

 ### Methods
 #### Data Preprocessing Methods
-+ **Data cleaning** will ensure that our data is free of outliers or incorrect/null data.
++ **Data cleaning** will ensured that our data is free of outliers or incorrect/null data.
 We'll use the Pandas library, including dropna() and drop_duplicates(), to do this effectively.
+We also deleted outlier datapoints with delays over 500 minutes.
+For regressors, we changed datapoints with "negative" delays (the plane arrived early to the destination) to zero.
-+ We will use **feature transformation** to adjust data to best fit the strengths, weaknesses, and biases of our model/dataset.
-For example, we may use the log transformation technique from scikit-learn to normalize right-skewed data.
++ We used **feature transformation** to adjust data to best fit the strengths, weaknesses, and biases of our model/dataset.
+For example, we used the log transformation technique from scikit-learn to normalize right-skewed data.
-+ We will use **dimensionality reduction** to prevent overfitting while still considering the impact of eliminating features on the accuracy of our model \[2\].
++ We used **dimensionality reduction** to prevent overfitting while still considering the impact of eliminating features on the accuracy of our model \[2\].

 #### ML Algorithms/Models (supervised only)
 + Our initial approach made use of **linear regression** to attempt to predict the number of minutes a flight will be delayed.
-We chose this because we wanted to attempt a regression task, and thought linear regression would be a good introduction to creating models.
+We chose this because we wanted to attempt a regression task, and thought linear regression would be a simple and good introduction to creating models and experimening with optimization and using the libraries available.
-+ Finally, for our binary classification approach, we plan to use **support vector machines** to best divide flights where a delay will and will not likely occur.
++ For our second approach, we attempted to use a **random forest** model to classify flights into buckets.
+In general, we thought random forests would be a suitable approach because of their [citation]
-+ + **Random forests** are an effective model for flight delay predictors, and are suitable for our project because of their ability to accurately which features contribute most to flight delays \[3\]
++ For our final approach, we used **gradient-boosting** to implement another regression method.
+We chose this model because of its power to handle non-linear relationships, which was the main problem with our first model.
+Gradient-boosted regressors are also able to provide insights into feature importance, which is helpful for our dataset due to the large amount of features we have [citation].
+Finally, we chose this model because of its robustness to overfitting [https://cdn.techscience.cn/uploads/attached/file/20210520/20210520060421_37669.pdf], which was a prominent problem that we noticed in our previous two models.

 ### Potential Results and Discussion
++ For our linear regression model, two main trials were run: one with all features present, and the other with just 7.
+The 7 most important feature were selected by performing forward feature selection on the training data.
+The regression model was then fit to each of the two sets of training data, then used to predict delays for the remaining 20% of the data (test set).
+The initial 80% of the data was the training set.
+Scikit-learn was the library used for this implementation.
 ### 3+ Quantitative Metrics
 + For a linear regression model, **mean-squared error (MSE)** will effectively measure our accuracy while incentivizing few large errors (i.e. predicting no delay when in fact a 24-hour delay occurred).
 + We will also consider **mean absolute deviation (MAD)**.
 However, we will prioritize minimizing MSE, which is more punitive of exceptionally large residuals than MAD, thereby creating more helpful predictions.